Patient's Rights

 4) Patients should not expect free services in private hospitals (with exception of particular categories of patients in Trust hospitals).
 Patients should pay doctor’s agreed fees, hospital charges in time.

+5) Patients should respect the dignity of the doctor and other hospital staff as human beings and as professionals.
 Patients should remember that doctors need rest, private life like any other human being.
 Doctors should fulfill their responsibility towards patients once consulted.
 However, keeping in mind above factors, at certain time doctors may decline to consult any new patients.
 However this denial should not be a discrimination against any patient (e.g. people living with HIV)

-Whatever the grievance may be, patient/accompanying persons should not resort to violence (verbal or physical).
+6) Whatever the grievance may be, patient/accompanying persons should not resort to violence (verbal or physical).
 Violence against hospital and healthcare personnel is a cognizable and non-bailable offence.
 Offenders may be punished with imprisonment up to 3 years and fine up to Rs.
 50,000/- and liable for compensation twice the amount of damage or loss to the property.

 7) Patients’ relatives, friends etc should not bring any undue pressure on doctors by invoking any other identity based on caste, politics. religion, language, community or any such factor